Updated: February 1, 2022

-Recoleta holds a special place in my expat’s heart (I could probably find a reason to say that about any neighborhood).
+Recoleta holds a special place in my expat heart (I could probably find a reason to say that about any neighborhood).

 When I first visited in 2009, I stayed with my best friend who was living in the heart of Recoleta.

-Me and my husband’s second date (the date that I planned), was to be tourists at the Recoleta Market.
+Me and my husband’s second date (the date that I planned) was a day at the weekend market here.

 Don’t miss the list of my favorite restaurants and bars at the end.